What Is Building Code?

 Navigating the Ontario Building Code

 If you’re reading this and thinking “There’s no way my house conforms to the current building code!” you’re not alone.
 Many houses don’t, but the important thing is to bring it up to code whenever you are renovating or changing something in your home.
-The best way to ensure that you are following Ontario building code requirements for renovation is to have a professional contractor like JXF to perform your renovation.
+The best way to ensure that you are following Ontario building code requirements for renovation is to have a professional contractor like JXF Painting Service to perform your renovation.
 We’d be happy to tell you more about our products and services and help you resolve any issues related to the building code in your home.